Historical Tax Notes

 Source: Taxpayer Certainty and Disaster Tax Relief Act of 2019

-This Act is divided into the following sections:
+This Act is divided into these sections:

 Here are some of the highlights of this Act that applies to most individuals.